-When things get unsettled you’ll get lots of heavy cloud, often with major variations when you’ll get sharp, violent shifts in wind direction.
+When things get unsettled, you’ll get lots of heavy cloud, often with major variations when you get sharp, violent shifts in wind direction.
 You may even experience the occasional tornado, making easy and fast access to a safe harbour important.
 The winds rarely exceed force five in settled weather except for a few key areas:

-- The Mistral wind on the coast of France, regularly found at the Golfe du Lion, especially in winter.
+- The Mistral wind on the coast of France is regularly found at the Golfe du Lion, especially in winter.
 They can also last for days at a time in summer around north Corsica, the Bonifacio Straits, southern Sardinia and the Sicily Strait.

 Top cultural attractions in the Western Mediterranean region

 To help you decide whether to sail the Eastern or Western Med, here are some of the best cultural attractions the Western Med has to offer:

 - Antoni Gaudi’s unique mosaic and architectural work, scattered across Barcelona

 - The Uffizi Museum and Open Air Museum, both in Florence

 - Rome – the city in its entirety